 The first step to take when establishing a trading company is to register the company with the Trade Register in Singapore.
 The second step will be to register the company with the Singapore Customs.
 In Singapore, all importers and exporters must activate an account with the Customs authorities before starting their trading operations.
 The activation of an account takes about one or two days.

 You can rely on our Singapore consultants in company formation for the registration procedure of trading companies in the city-state.
+The video below also presents the main steps to follow when opening a trading company in Singapore:

 In order to be able to import and export goods into and out of Singapore, trading companies must obtain an IN Permit, respectively an OUT Permit with the TradeNet.
 The OUT Permit is necessary for: